RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

-and the "palaver" (as it is called in Sierra Leone, West Africa, where I stayed for some months in the early 1980s) often becomes a village drama, with actors, witnesses, and affected parties and their relatives, each "take the floor" and do their best to move and persuade the crowd.
+and the "palaver" (as it is called in Sierra Leone, West Africa, where I stayed for some months in the early 1980s) often becomes a village drama, with actors, witnesses, and affected parties and their relatives, who each "take the floor" and do their best to move and persuade the crowd.

 Afterwards, the village elders "hang heads" or deliberate together, consider the stories of the "parties,"